-A key part of our strategy is to develop Yahoo!-branded online properties in international markets and we have developed, through joint ventures, subsidiaries and branch offices, Yahoo! properties localized for over 20 other countries.
+A key part of our strategy is to develop Yahoo!-branded online properties in international markets and we have developed, through joint ventures, subsidiaries and branch offices, Yahoo! properties localized for over 15 other countries.
 To date, we have only limited experience in developing localized versions of our products and marketing and operating our products and services internationally and we rely on the efforts and abilities of our foreign business partners in such activities.

 We believe that in light of substantial anticipated competition, we need to move quickly into international markets in order to effectively obtain market share.
 However, in a number of international markets, especially those in Europe, we face substantial competition from Internet Service Providers (ISPs) that offer or may offer their own navigational services.
 Many of these ISPs have a dominant market share in their territories.
-Further, foreign providers of competing online services may have a substantial advantage over us in attracting users in their courtry due to more established branding in that country, greater knowledge with respect to the tastes and preferences of users residing in that country and/or their focus on a single market.
-We expect to continue to experience higher costs as a percentage of revenues in connection with the development and maintenance of international inter, suntiance.
-Interstices.
-Interstices.
-Interstices and not develop at a rate that supports our level of investment.
-In particular, international markets typically have been slower in adoption of the Internet as an advertising and commerce medium.
+Further, foreign providers of competing online services may have a substantial advantage over us in attracting users in their country due to more established branding in that country, greater knowledge with respect to the tastes and preferences of users residing in that country and/or their focus on a single market.
+We expect to continue to experience higher costs as a percentage of revenues in connection with the development and maintenance of international online properties.
+International markets we have selected may not develop at a rate that supports our level of investment.
+In particular, international markets typically have been slower than domestic markets in adopting the Internet as an advertising and commerce medium.